jawadrada/CreatorVerse/README.md

 The following **optional** features are implemented:

 - [ ] Picocss is used to style HTML elements
-- [ ] The content creator items are displayed in a creative format, like cards instead of a list
+- [x] The content creator items are displayed in a creative format, like cards instead of a list
-- [ ] An image of each content creator is shown on their content creator card
+- [x] An image of each content creator is shown on their content creator card

 The following **additional** features are implemented:

 * [ ] List anything else that you added to improve the site's functionality!
+- Implemented responsive design for tablet and larger screen sizes.
+- Added additional styles to elements throughout the site.
+- I did not use PicoCSS, but I did use Tailwind CSS to further enhance styles.

 ## Video Walkthrough